vinhphuctadang/danpo/README.md

 Thanks all contributors of the project: https://github.com/CMU-Perceptual-Computing-Lab/openpose

 Updated: 29-1-2020:
-Use pose extraction to generate data and store as csv
+Use mypose_body to generate data and store as csv